kingformatty/E2E-NLG-Project/README.md

         - configuration dictionary in json format (*config.json*)
 	    - pdf files with learning curves (optional)

-    4. If you use a model for prediction
-    (by setting "predict" as the value for the *mode* field in the config file and specifying model path in *model_fn*), the predictions done by the loaded model will be stored in:
+    4. If you use a model for prediction (setting "predict" as the value for the *mode* field in the config file and specifying model path in *model_fn*), use corresponding predict_transformer.yaml or set the configuration parameters to be the same as your training configuration if you want to use the self-defined configuration. the predictions done by the loaded model will be stored in:
         - $model_fn.devset.predictions.txt
         - $model_fn.testset.predictions.txt

+### Evaluation

+Evaluate the generated context using the code below.
+    ```
+    $ cd e2e-metrics
+    $ python measure_scores.py <ref> <generated>
+    $ #Eg.
+    $ python measure_scores.py e2e-dataset/testset_w_refs.csv.multi-ref exp/e2e_model_transformer_seed1-emb256-hid512-drop0.05-bs128-lr0.0002_2020-Dec-17_23.53.25/weights.epoch1.testset.predictions.txt.
+    ```
+This script will calculate BLEU, NIST, CIDEr, ROUGE-L, and METEOR.

 [1]: https://www.gnu.org/software/gettext/manual/gettext.html#sh_002dformat
 [2]: http://www.macs.hw.ac.uk/InteractionLab/E2E/data/baseline-output.txt